(April 2016: Completely revised with new and updated links)

 Your company decided to license and implement SAP HANA.
 Congratulations again!
 You are officially an SAP Customer (if you haven’t been already before) and with it you get access to more resources.

 And if your SAP HANA software does not work as expected and you suspect a product error, don’t be afraid to report the incident so SAP Support can analyze the issue:

 Phase 5: Follow

 Wait, weren’t there four phases to accelerated learning?
 Right, but it’s a fast paced world and SAP HANA is speeding along quite nicely.
 It’s essential to stay in touch and follow along on one or many of our social media channels:

 Many of you would like some advice on how to turn your SAP HANA knowledge into a career and find a job (and make lots of money of course).
 There are endless opportunities and depending on your background you might want to take a different path to success.
 Rather than going into detail here, I refer you to an excellent blog series by John Appleby who put together “The SAP HANA Career Guide”.
 Becoming certified will increase your chance of getting hired.
 Check it out.
 If you are ready to apply for a job, you might want to take a look at the interview questions that some have compiled.

-Finally, here are some resources for the complete beginners to SAP (That was me about 17 years ago).
+Finally, here are some resources for the complete beginners to SAP (That was me almost 20 years ago).
 I like the Blue Book which gives you great insight into the world of SAP projects.

 Excellent, you made it through to the end.
 Overwhelmed?
 Just start at the top and take it step-by-step and soon you, too, will become an SAP HANA expert.
 As always we appreciate your feedback.
 Let us know what’s missing or how we can make adopting SAP HANA a more beautiful experience for you.